-Once we started to plan the mobile version, it quickly became clear that Gunshine would never be a great experience on mobile.
+When we started planning a mobile version of Gunshine, it quickly became clear that the experience wouldn't be great on the mobile platform.
 It was too hard to try to replicate the mouse/keyboard experience on touch screens.
 Also, we realized people play differently on desktop than they do on mobile.
 Mobile games have to be fun even if you only have a few minutes to play.
 Gunshine wasn’t.

 To make matters even more complicated, we had already begun developing the next wave of games, which were still aligned with our original cross-platform strategy.

 The time had come to make some hard decisions.
 We decided to kill all ongoing productions for web and Facebook and bet the entire company on a strategy that we started to call “tablet first”.
-We would start by perfecting the game for iPad.
+We started by perfecting the game for iPad.
 We would modify it later for smartphones.
-Since then, we’ve shifted our strategy to “mobile first” as smartphones have grown and it’s become increasingly difficult to distinguish them from tablets.
+As time passed, we shifted our strategy to “mobile first” as smartphones have grown and it became increasingly difficult to distinguish them from tablets.
 Today it’s clear that this was the right decision, but in the fall of 2011 it was less obvious.

-Probably the hardest decision at the time was killing a game with the codename “Magic”.
+Probably the hardest decision at the time was killing a game with the codename Magic.
 We had a passionate five-member team working on that game day and night for nearly six months straight, and we were all really excited about it.
 It looked amazing, and it was a game that had never been seen before on Facebook.
 But in the end we killed it and started to work on something new for tablets.
-What makes this story a classic is that it was the “Magic” team that ultimately developed Clash of Clans, which was also codenamed “Magic” before getting its official name.
+What makes this story a classic is that it was the Magic team that ultimately developed Clash of Clans, which, funnily enough, was also codenamed Magic before getting its official name.

 We’d learned a lot since Gunshine failed, and one of the most important lessons was this: It’s usually better to kill games earlier rather than later.
 If it starts to feel like the game isn’t going to work or isn’t fun enough, it’s usually a sign that you should have already killed it.
 In keeping with this thinking, we killed our first mobile game, Pets vs. Orcs, back in February.
 And we killed a game codenamed “Tower” later in the spring.

-The next game to go was a farming game codenamed “Soil”, which would later be named Hay Day.
+Another game was a farming game codenamed Soil, which would later be named Hay Day.
 Our goal was to develop a next generation farming game, specifically designed for touch and mobile from the ground up.
 There were two things we really wanted to focus on.
 The first was user interface; we wanted to the most of swipe and other controls specific to touch.
 The second was social, which lead us to design a real-time trading mechanism where players could buy and sell ingredients amongst themselves.

 The Hay Day beta went live in Canada in May 2012.
 Until this point, every single beta launch we’d had as a company had been lukewarm at best and had eventually led us to kill the game later on.
 A few of them had garnered some initial interest, but player engagement soon started to wane.
 But Hay Day was different.
 The engagement was crazy from day one, and it just kept growing.
 Slowly we started to realize that perhaps, finally, we were onto something.